PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 The Elm architecture ticks all of those boxes, but as with all things, there is a tradeoff.
 The drawbacks as I see them, are as follows:

-1. Effects with lifecycles being harder to manage. (e.g. Cancellations)
+1. Explicitly managing the lifecycle of effects is more difficult. (e.g. Cancellations)
-2. In complex cases, rendering performance will be slower that other solutions.
+2. In complex cases, rendering performance will be slower than other solutions.

 The rationale for those drawbacks being acceptable is a question of what you value; I frame it in terms of what abstraction level you prefer to work at.
 Do you value absolute control with maximum performance and accept increased general complexity, or do you value developer productivity more and are happy to sacrifice some performance to get it?